To make an application for a Year 7 place at please apply online at www.hillingdon.gov.uk/schools .

 The guidance for parents booklet [305kb] will explain your rights regarding admission to schools.

-An Appeal Pack should be requested from Uxbridge High School by 28th March 2018.
+An Appeal Pack should be requested from Uxbridge High School by 28th March for the September transition.

 Appeals will be accepted after this deadline, but they may be heard at a later date.